npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 closed -> Closed
 ~~~

-If there is one, we can draw this on the whiteboard or flip-chart...
+REVEAL: the state diagram drawn on the flip-chart...

 * The signUp operation only makes sense in the Available sub-state of Open.